techlib/celus/docs/admin.rst

 How is interest defined
 -----------------------

-As a compromise between flexibility and maintainability, Celus uses a two tiered approach to defining interest.
+As a compromise between flexibility and maintainability, CELUS uses a two tiered approach to defining interest.

 Each platform defines a set of reports which should be used to calculate